Rebeccakamande/se-assignment-6-introduction-to-python-Rebeccakamande/README.md

       print(key, ":", value)

 8. Exception Handling:
-   - What is exception handling in Python?
+   What is exception handling in Python?
 Provide an example of how to use `try`, `except`, and `finally` blocks to handle errors in a Python script.

    Exception handling in Python allows you to gracefully handle errors or exceptions that occur during the execution of a program.
 It prevents the program from crashing and allows you to take appropriate action when an error occurs.

    Example of Exception Handling using try, except, and finally Blocks:

    try:
-      # Code that may raise an exception
       x = 10 / 0
    except ZeroDivisionError:
-      # Handle the specific exception (ZeroDivisionError)
       print("Cannot divide by zero!") except Exception as e:
-      # Handle any other exception
       print("An error occurred:", e)
    finally:
-      # Code that will be executed regardless of whether an exception occurred
       print("This block is always executed, regardless of whether an exception occurred.")
    Try, except, and finally blocks are used for exception handling.
    The try block contains the code that may raise an exception.